 Smyth started sharing tracks online under the name Biig Piig around 2016, and in 2017 she gained major attention for her song ‘Vice City’, a smoky, atmospheric tune that included rapped verses and a jazzy sung hook.
 The track was streamed millions of times, and Biig Piig released several other singles to follow it up.
 Over the next few years she compiled these tracks into three volumes of EPs, which showcased the lo-fi hip hop side of her style, and an instantly-identifiable voice.

-With a rapidly growing fanbase behind her, all eyes are on Smyth’s debut album Bubblegum, which drops on 20 January 2023 via RCA.
-We’ve heard a few tracks from it already, and things are looking good.
+With a rapidly growing fanbase behind her, and a sparkly new album, Bubblegum, which dropped in January 2023 via RCA, 2023’s looking like an explosive year for the artist.
 Merging alt-pop with indie-funk guitar, the dreamy banger ‘This Is What They Meant’ finds Smyth reflecting on finding a home in London and experiencing the city through city through someone else’s eyes.
 ‘Kerosene’ is a dancier, UK Garage-infused anthem of lust and release, while ‘Picking Up’ – a collaboration with Deb Never – juxtaposes dark lyrics about anxiety with uplifting, crunchy drum n bass breaks and deftly light vocals.

 Together, these are the eclectic sounds of an artist who increasingly refuses to be pigeon holed.
-Who knows what the rest of Bubblegum will sound like, but it’ll no doubt spark an explosive year for Biig Piig.
-And with that in mind, we’re looking forward to catching her in the relatively intimate confines of Gorilla on 20 March.
+We’re looking forward to catching her in the relatively intimate confines of Gorilla on 20 March.